Analysis | From Alpha to Delta, Why Virus Mutations Cause Alarm

 2. What are the most worrisome ones?

-The World Health Organization uses “variants of concern” to signify strains that pose additional risks to public health.
-It uses “emerging variants of interest” for those that warrant close monitoring because of a increased potential risk.
-These have been assigned letters from the Greek alphabet for identification.
-As of June 29, the WHO has identified four variants of concern and seven variants of interest.
-They are:
+The World Health Organization uses “variants of concern” to signify strains that pose additional risks to global public health, “variants of interest” for those that warrant close monitoring because of their emerging risk, and “alerts for further monitoring” for a variant that possesses genetic characteristics that indicate it may pose a future risk.
+Assessments may change depending on the evolving pandemic.
+For example, three variants of interest -- epsilon, zeta and theta -- were reclassified in early July as alerts.
+Variants of concern and variants of interest are assigned letters from the Greek alphabet for identification.
+As of July 7, the WHO has identified four in each category:

 Alpha

 This variant emerged in England in September 2020 and drove a winter surge in cases that sent the U.K. back into lockdown in January.
 Other countries, particularly in Europe, followed the U.K. in reimposing movement restrictions.
-Alpha became the dominant strain in the U.S. in early April and has been reported in at least 172 countries, according to the WHO.
+Alpha was previously the dominant strain in the U.S., and has been reported in at least 173 countries, according to the WHO.
+The strain may pose a more serious threat to women.
+Female Covid patients are more likely to require intensive care and have a slightly higher chance of dying from an alpha infection than if they caught another variant, according to an analysis.
+No such effect was found among males.

 Beta